What is (good) web design?

 3D

 In addition to simple forms, 3D effects have emerged.
-Neumorphism is a type of design which gives shapes, such as buttons and icons, shades to enhance their outlines.
-It creates a relief that elevates the shape relative to its background or vice versa.
+Neumorphism is a type of design that gives shapes, such as buttons and icons, shades to enhance their outlines.
+It gives the shape an elevated appearance relative to its background.

 Example of neumorphism

-Webnode incorporates such nuances by giving the option to add a decorative border to sections if you’d like to enhance your content and shade effects to uplift buttons.
+Webnode incorporates such nuances by giving you the option to add a decorative border to sections and shade effects to uplift buttons.

 Decorative border example and shade effects